 The Local Plan is to be read as a whole.
-In this way, the policies and allocations of the Local Plan are considered to deliver the net gains for social, economic, and environmental objectives expected of sustainable development as outlined within the NPPF.
-The Local Plan can therefore be concluded to form an appropriate strategy, noting the borough's unique qualities, character and constraints as evidenced by the baseline conditions.
+In this way, the policies and allocations of the Local Plan are considered to provide an appropriate basis on which to secure net gains for social, economic, and environmental objectives through the planning process.
+The Local Plan represents an appropriate strategy, tailored in response to the borough's unique qualities, character and constraints as evidenced by the baseline conditions.
 Subject to continued monitoring and consistent implementation its strategy will be effective in securing and promoting the sustainable development and growth of the Borough.

-To ensure that adverse effects caused by the development of allocated sites identified through the Local Plan are minimised and kept to a temporary nature, it is recommended that site specific policies set out mitigation measures to reduce effects caused by the development on environmental objectives where this is possible.
+To ensure that adverse effects caused by the development of allocated sites identified through the Local Plan are minimised and kept temporary in nature, it is recommended that site specific policies set out mitigation measures to reduce effects caused by the development on environmental objectives where this is possible.
 This may relate to flood risk and drainage, ecology, landscape, or other effects and is set out in greater detail on a site-specific level.
 Mitigation measures proposed are set out within the site appraisal summary found in Section 5 of this report and through the site appraisals provided within Appendices 5 and 6 of the SA.

-It is also recommended that an effective monitoring framework is adopted to ensure that the implementation of policies and development of sites in line with requirements is examined to confirm the effectiveness of policy, to review the accuracy of the appraised effects of the plan through this SA, confirm the impacts of the Local Plan on sustainability objective, and consider whether there is need for intervention or review.
+It is also recommended that an effective monitoring framework is adopted to ensure that the implementation of policies and development of sites in line with requirements is examined to confirm the effectiveness of policy, to review the accuracy of the appraised effects of the plan through this SA, confirm the impacts of the Local Plan on sustainability objective, and consider whether there is need for intervention or review where it is evident that significant effects are possible.
 This is necessary in evaluating how a number of policies effect Pendle's historic environment, and how the housing requirement affects demographic change, and economic growth.
-Recommended indicators for the Local Plan are set out in Appendix 8 of the SA and are shown in full in Appendix 10 of the Local Plan Preferred Options Report.
+Recommended indicators for the Local Plan are set out in Appendix 8 of the SA.